behrouzhs/kubwe/README.md

 # Kernelized Unit Ball Word Embedding (KUBWE)

 This software learns a word embedding from the input co-occurrence matrix (preferably extracted from a large corpus such as Wikipedia).
-This work is submitted to AAAI 2018 and is under review.
+This work is submitted to NAACL 2018 and is under review.

 The following instructions will get you a copy of the project up and running on your local machine for development and testing purposes.